How to get rid of Spiders

 - The most effective way to fight off spiders is by targeting their food source.
-Look for insects around your home such as flies, moths and butterflies.
-In order to reduce the number of spiders, you have to remove other insects in your property.
+Look for insects around your home, such as flies, moths and butterflies.
+To reduce the number of spiders, you have to remove other insects on your property.

 - Avoid leaving on lights at night as these may attract smaller insects that spiders consider as food.
-Spiders are predators in nature, and the size of their population is directly proportional to the amount of food that is available.
+Spiders are predators in nature, and their population size is directly proportional to the amount of available food.

 - Do not leave clothes that have pockets drying overnight as spiders may creep into the pockets.

 - Do not leave your shoes outside uncovered.